spacer

 Hospital F1 teaching programme 1 hour per week (Tuesday).

-CAA teaching programme 1 hour per week (Friday).
+Acute Medicine teaching programme 1 hour per week (Friday).

 Unique Selling Points

 Assessing medical patients who are acutely ill, consultant teaching on ward rounds.
-Exposure to wide variety of cardiac conditions and inpatient management.

 It is important to note that this description is a typical example of your placement and may be subject to change.